Norichio Nieveld

-Norichio Nieveld (born 25 April 1989) is a Dutch footballer who plays as a centre back for Kozakken Boys in the Dutch Tweede Divisie.
+Norichio Nieveld (born 25 April 1989) is a Dutch footballer who plays as a centre-back for Eerste Klasse club VV Papendrecht.

 He formerly played for Feyenoord, Excelsior, PEC Zwolle, FC Eindhoven and Go Ahead Eagles.
 He is also a former Netherlands youth international, gaining 29 caps at different age levels.

 Club career

 Born in Den Bosch, and playing youth football at OSC '45, FC Den Bosch and Feyenoord, Nieveld made his senior debut for Feyenoord during the 2008–09 season, before moving to Excelsior a season later.

-In the summer of 2012 Nieveld moved to PEC Zwolle after being a fee agent.
+In the summer of 2012 Nieveld moved to PEC Zwolle after being a free agent.
 He was signed after playing with Team VVCS, which consists of unemployed football players.
-On 14 July 2013, he signed with Eindhoven, who had just appointed Jean-Paul de Jong as new head coach.
+On 14 July 2013, he signed with Eindhoven, who had just appointed Jean-Paul de Jong as head coach.
 After two seasons with Eindhoven, Go Ahead Eagles picked him up on a free transfer.
-After two years in Deventer, Nieveld was once left to look for a new club.
-At the end of July 2017, the clubless defender was on trial at VVV-Venlo, but he did declined a contract not wanting to serve as a backup behind Nils Röseler and Jerold Promes.
-In January 2018, Nieveld continued his career at FC Oss.
+After two years in Deventer, Nieveld again found himself looking for a club.
+At the end of July 2017, he was on trial at VVV-Venlo, but declined a contract as he did not wish to serve as a back-up behind Nils Röseler and Jerold Promes.
+In January 2018 Nieveld continued his career at FC Oss.

 In February 2019, it was announced that Nieveld had signed with Kozakken Boys in the Tweede Divisie.
+In April 2022, he joined VV Papendrecht ahead of the 2022–23 season.